From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Methodology

 \subsection{Meta-Knowledge Acquisition}

 Chain of Thought Supervised Fine-Tuning (CoT-SFT) teaches models to imitate complete reasoning trajectories, including both abstract problem-solving strategies and concrete execution details.
-In the context of mathematical reasoning—our focus in this work—this means conflating general solution strategies with specific numerical computations.
+In the mathematical reasoning setting considered in this work, this means conflating general solution strategies with specific numerical computations.
 As discussed in Section~\ref{sec:intro}, this conflation makes it difficult for models to extract and internalize the reusable meta-knowledge that generalizes across different problems.
 Inspired by how humans acquire problem-solving strategies—understanding general approaches rather than memorizing specific solutions—we propose Chain-of-Meta-Thought (CoMT) supervised fine-tuning.

 We first generate meta-thought trajectories using a teacher model, then train the target model to produce similar abstract reasoning patterns.
 The data generation process is designed to elicit abstract reasoning: specifically, the constructed CoMT training data emphasizes describing abstract \textit{reasoning steps} rather than solving problems.